Growth Kit 2.0 is here! CRO, Paid Ads & more! Code Kit v4.6 released for CC's new Task System.

 Claude Code Agents: Engineering Autonomous AI Assistants

 Master agent engineering in Claude Code.
-Learn to design and deploy autonomous agents that handle complex tasks independently.
+Design and deploy autonomous agents that handle complex multi-step tasks independently and reliably.

 Problem: Complex projects demand multiple perspectives - security reviewer, performance analyst, documentation writer.
 Switching mental contexts burns time and dilutes focus.